MagicKrol/C64-NewLands/README.md

 4. Patrol (NOT IMPLEMENTED YET)
 Patrol is a defense action for one of your colonies.
 It will increase chances to defeat any attacking force that directs selected colony or any ship that (un)loads or repair ship in the colony.

-5. Attack (NOT IMPLEMENTED YET)
+5. Attack
 Selected ship will attack and try to defeat any enemy force on selectd island.

 6. Repair (NOT IMPLEMENTED YET)
 Action to repair all damage to your ship

-7. Scout (NOT IMPLEMENTED YET)
+7. Scout
-Find if selected island isn't inhabited by indians or pirates.
+Find if selected island is inhabited by cannibals or pirates.

 7. Idle
 No action